 Skip to contents

 The get_data function is designed to load specific datasets from the appliedepidata package based on search criteria such as name, language, group_identifier, or unique_identifier.
-The function performs an internal lookup to identify the appropriate dataset(s), then loads and assigns them into the global environment.
+The function can either return the dataset(s) or assign them into the global environment.

 Depending on the type of dataset (e.g., regular data frame, spatial data (sf), or list), appropriate post-processing is done to ensure proper handling and loading.